Comp-coder-4/Retail-Cleaning-Project/00_README_PROJECT_OVERVIEW.md

 ______________________________________
 The data source provides 3 tables:
 1. A main table with transaction details
-2. A smaller table containing Item Code, Price and Product Name for Electric Household Essentials (I will refer to this as a look up table)
+2. A smaller table containing Item Code, Price and Product Name for EHE products (I will refer to this as a look up table)
-3. A smaller table containing Item Code, Price and Product Name for Furntiture (I will refer to this as a look up table)
+3. A smaller table containing Item Code, Price and Product Name for FUR products (I will refer to this as a look up table)

 ## Business Objective: Clean retail store sales